 2. Isolate and troubleshoot each hop

 Therefore, you need to isolate the issue and understand what part of your connection is exactly at fault.

 Therefore, the first step would be checking the log file you created earlier or the results in the command prompt window.

 2.1.
 High ping on hop 0 and/or hop 1

 You need to check that you’re using high-quality Ethernet cables, or, if you’re using Wi-Fi, try using a wired connection and run the test again, to see if there’s any improvement.

 Hard-reset your router, and maybe check the configuration of your PC’s network adapter.
 You need to check every single component between your PC and router carefully, including the two ends of that connection (i.e. your PC and your router).

 2.2.
 High ping on hop 2

 In this case, you might want to give your ISP a call and ask them if there seems to be a problem on their side.

 2.3.
 High ping on your ISP hops (e.g., 3, 4, 5)

 Remember that neither tracert or pathping is illegal to use, so don’t be shy and offer your ISP as many details as you can.
 Your information might be of great value to the support team.

-If the high ping is outside of your ISP network you also need to call your ISP and tell them about your findings and maybe they’ll know how to tackle this situation onward.
+If the high ping is outside of your ISP network you also need to call your ISP and tell them about your findings.
+Maybe they’ll know how to tackle this situation onward.

 2.4.
 High ping at the last hop

 Therefore, if you notice high ping exclusively on this hop, there’s nothing wrong on your side and the server is clearly experiencing some problems.